SrijitD/MSc_in_Machine_Learning_and_Artificial_Intelligence/Course_5-Machine_Learning_I/Module_1-Linear_Regression/1-Introduction_to_Linear_Regression/5-Cost_Function.md

 > $\hat{y}=X\hat{\beta}=\begin{bmatrix}6.5\\7\\7.5\end{bmatrix},\ (y-\hat{y})=\begin{bmatrix}-1.5\\3\\-1.5\end{bmatrix},\ SSE = 1.5^2 + 3^2 + 1.5^2 = 13.5 = 27/2$

-Now, that you have manually estimated the coefficient vector, **^β** by doing the matrix calculations, let's try to do the same in the next segment using Numpy.
+Now, that you have manually estimated the coefficient vector, **$\hat{\beta}$ by doing the matrix calculations, let's try to do the same in the next segment using Numpy.